tofubert/sechat-rs/README.md

 ## Setup

-* Copy the Example.config file and add your general information.
-You also need to set your default room.
 * run "cargo r" or "sechat-rs" and enjoy
 * If no config is found a default config will be created, which you can fill in.
 * a "-c" Option for console exists, if none is proveded it will default to XDG default paths.
 * Logs will be written to "dev.log".
-This is so we dont write log output into the ncurses UI.
+This is so we dont write log output into the terminal UI.

 ## Logs
 Logs will stored in the related XDG data dir.
 You can suppress both app log output and json dumping of failed http requests through the config.
 The chat history goes into the data dir as well.
+Your full chat history is stored unencrypted on disk!

 ## Controls